project-gemmi/gemmi/docs/headers.rst

 gemmi/formfact.hpp
     Calculation of atomic form factors approximated by a sum of Gaussians.
-    The tables with numeric coefficient are in separate files.
+    Tables with numeric coefficient are in it92.hpp and c4322.hpp.

 gemmi/fourier.hpp
     Fourier transform applied to map coefficients.